-Two cards have the "same" keyword if they share one or more eligible keywords.
+Two cards have the "same" keyword (for example, the same Clan Alignment) if they share one or more eligible keywords.

 Two cards have "different" keywords if, when all shared keywords are ignored, each card has an eligible keyword the other does not.